flauwekeul/honeycomb/README.md

 3. Shiny github.io pages 😎

 ### Refactorings
+1. Put tests in same directory as the code they're testing.
 4. Maybe create a 'base hex' prototype/factory which can be mixed in a 'pointy hex' and 'flat hex' factory.
 A lot of calculations differ based on the hex orientation.
 3. `Grid` and `Views.DOM` maybe don't need prototypes.